 - Patient Portals.
 These increasingly popular websites and app portals allow patients to access services such as test result distribution, requests for prescription refills, and appointment scheduling without a phone call or in-person visit.

 Communication & Collaboration Platforms

 Communication and collaboration (C&C) platforms allow members of a healthcare team and managed healthcare service providers to communicate in a HIPAA-compliant manner.
-These applications allow for safe and seamless exchange of patient information between physicians, nurses, and other staff.
+These applications allow for a safe and seamless exchange of patient information between physicians, nurses, and other staff.
 They even integrate with other technology in a healthcare facility like phone systems, labs, and scheduling software.
-Communication and collaboration platforms can do things like send HIPAA compliant messages between staff members, receive instant notification of lab results, and receive critical alarm notifications.
+Communication and collaboration platforms can do things like sending HIPAA-compliant messages between staff members, receiving instant notification of lab results, and receiving critical alarm notifications.
 Facilities are adopting communication and collaboration platforms to eliminate the time-consuming tasks of coordinating care and improving patient safety.

 Remote Patient Monitoring (RPM)

 RPM technologies from smart bands to implantable devices are changing the way healthcare providers and patients monitor their health data.
 For those with chronic conditions like diabetes, heart disease, and high blood pressure, this emerging technology in healthcare has been a game-changer.
 RPM systems increase the efficiency of patient-provider communication and overall quality of care.

 Any healthcare professional knows how crucial timely data is when responding to an emergency.
 Because providers receive real-time data, they can respond quickly to time-sensitive and dangerous health situations.
 RPM also protects patients with fragile health complications, demonstrating the importance of technology in healthcare for patients who aren't able to travel.